jed-harwood/SGM/README.md

 ```

 ## Installation
-The R Package `SGM` can be installed from source files in this GitHub repository.
+The R Package `SGM` can be installed from source code in this GitHub repository.
 The `devtools` package is required for installation.
 ```
 library(devtools)
 install_github(repo="jed-harwood/SGM")